 2. Fresher Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other large particles, but only the highest-rated HEPA filters can trap minuscule bacteria and viruses.
+Media air filters can trap minuscule bacteria and viruses.
 UV lights lower the number of microorganisms in the air without affecting airflow.

 3. Improved Efficiency

 By maintaining normal airflow and keeping the equipment clean, UV lights help your HVAC system run more efficiently.
 This, in turn, decreases your energy costs each month.

 Clean equipment operates more evenly and breaks down less regularly.
 It might even work years longer.